 Harris played the year for Franklin, 149 games for the “outlaw” team, and cashed his salary checks, but he missed out on something: the Cleveland Indians won the American League pennant for manager Tris Speaker and beat the Brooklyn Robins in the best-of-nine World Series, five games to two.
 Doc Johnston was a more than adequate replacement at first base.

-In February 1921 Harris married Pearl Hepper; the couple remained married until Joe’s death separated them in 1959.
+In February 1921 Harris married Franklin native Pearl Hepner.
+They resided in Franklin in the offseason until Joe’s career ended in 1931.
+The couple remained married until Joe’s death separated them in 1959.

-Harris wanted to join Cleveland in 1921, but the team still wasn’t offering to go above $5,000, so he played for Franklin again, batting for a .407 average but the team folded in July and Harris finished the season with another team outside Organized Baseball, at Clearfield.11 That autumn, Harris applied to Commissioner Kenesaw Mountain Landis for reinstatement.
+Harris wanted to join Cleveland in 1921,15 but the team still wasn’t offering to go above $5,000, and Joe’s application for reinstatement was either denied or not acted upon, so he played for Franklin again, batting for a .407 average but the team folded in July and Harris finished the season with other teams outside Organized Baseball, at Clearfield16 and Hornell.
+That autumn, Harris again applied to Commissioner Kenesaw Mountain Landis for reinstatement.
 As he awaited the commissioner’s ruling, Harris was traded – on December 20 – to the last-place Boston Red Sox (along with George Burns and Elmer Smith) for Stuffy McInnis.
 The trade was conditional on Harris’s reinstatement.
 At first it seemed that his petition would be denied, but it ultimately came to pass, on February 4.
 Landis cited Harris’s war service as something that earned him special consideration.
-Noting that Harris had been gassed and shot at in the war, he more or less said that his experiences might have caused him “to do things which he otherwise might not have done.”12
+Noting that Harris had been gassed and shot at in the war, he more or less said that his experiences might have caused him “to do things which he otherwise might not have done.”17